Trainers’ Training 2025

 Organised by

-Interest in the Open Dialogue approach continues to grow internationally, as well as requests for organising training for a variety of mental health professionals, including peer workers.
+Interest in the Open Dialogue approach continues to grow internationally, as well as requests for organising training for a variety of mental health professionals.

-When it comes to organising systematic Open Dialogue training programmes, it is necessary that this is led by qualified trainers, who have previously qualified in a three year practitioner/psychotherapy training in Open Dialogue or related approaches.
-This criterion is important to follow in order to guarantee that the new practice really follows the key elements of dialogical practice in Open Dialogue.
+When it comes to organising Open Dialogue training programmes at foundation level or higher, it is necessary that these are led by qualified Open Dialogue trainers, who have previously qualified in either the three year Open Dialogue practitioner training or who have equivalent experience of Open Dialogue/family therapy training and practice.
+This criterion is important to follow in order to guarantee that practice really follows the key elements of dialogical practice in Open Dialogue.

 In response to the need for more qualified trainers, six two year Open Dialogue trainers' training programmes have been organised so far.
 The first such programme was organised with success by Open Dialogue UK, and since then three programmes have been organised in Helsinki, one in Sydney, Australia, and a further programme in London in 2022.
-Now, we are pleased to now announce this third programme in London.
+Now, we are pleased to now announce this third programme in London, starting in Autumn 2025.

-Our aim is to support participants to start their own programmes of Open Dialogue and Dialogical Practice in their home countries, but we are also interested in applications from people who would be interested in travelling to work as an Open Dialogue trainer on international training programmes.
+Our aim is to support participants to start their own programmes of Open Dialogue and Dialogical Practice in their home countries, but we are also interested in applications from people who would be interested in traveling with already qualified trainers to work on international programmes.

 The emphasis in this programme will be on developing practices that mobilize the resources of clients and professionals in a collaborative way.
 The specific aims are: